 The Final Verdict

-Too often I’ve seen students wait until the Fall of senior year to begin taking final tests.
+Too often we’ve seen students wait until the Fall of senior year to begin taking final tests.
 When the test prep process becomes combined with the college application process, stress increases phenomenally and both processes suffer.
 Students with the potential to be competitive applicants at elite schools miss the opportunity to excel due to mistimed preparation and misallocations of time.

 Still have questions?
 Reach out for personalized advice.